sharannarang/Cleaning_Data_Project/README.md

 run\_analysis.R defines the run\_analysis() function.
 This function **does not take** any arguements.
 It only assumes the presence of a zipped raw dataset in the same folder.

+The main/ directory must be set as the working directory in RStudio.
+The raw dataset must be present in the main/ directory as described in the requirements.
 The script can be run by calling the function from the R console as follows:

 ```